Student Fees, Tuition and Charges

 - Check your portal account summary to determine amount of fees due.

-- Failure to pay fees in full, have sufficient anticipated financial aid or have an approved Installment Payment plan in place will result in a $25 late fee being assessed, the inability to add classes during the open registration period, and your classes dropped for non-payment of fees.
+- Failure to pay fees in full, have sufficient accepted financial aid or have an approved Installment Payment plan in place will result in a $25 late fee being assessed, the inability to add classes during the open registration period, and your classes may be dropped for non-payment of fees.
+A $100 late registration fee will be assessed for those students re-enrolling.

 If your disbursement amount is greater than your fees, tuition and charges, the balance will be refunded to you either by Electronic Funds Transfer (EFT), which permits delivery of your aid directly to your checking/savings account, or a paper check that is mailed to you.